 These simple steps will help keep your computer from becoming the next ransomware target.
-USA TODAY

 FARMINGTON — The city of Farmington is returning to normal after a variant of the ransomware known as SamSam shut down the computer systems.

 The virus encrypts files on a computer network or locks down the entire system.
 When people attempt to log on, they receive a message informing them that the files have been hijacked and they will have to pay to get them back.

 City Manager Rob Mayes said via text message that the FBI advised the city not to pay the 3 bitcoin — worth more than $35,000 — ransom that was demanded.
 Mayes said the city was able to recover the encrypted information without paying ransom.